Temyd/Twitter-Analysis-of-NG30daysoflearning/README.md

 ### 7pm time with highest engagement.
 - **7pm** had the most activity with 52 tweets followed by 12pm at 49 and 11am at 46.
-This begs the question, Why was the activities higher at this time,a futher dive into this can help organisers make decisions as to whats the best time to have classes and more
+This begs the question, Why was activities higher at this time, a futher dive into this can help organisers make decisions as to what's the best time to have classes and many more.
 <img width="294" alt="tweet hours" src="https://user-images.githubusercontent.com/105246702/177759745-926c0e65-7ae7-4923-9a4e-3a99dc2f931d.png">

 ### 7 days in a week and Wednesday is the most active day